unfoldingWord/translationCore/API_Doc.md

 ```

 #### `getDataFromCommon(key)`
 After putting data into *common* with `putDataInCommon()`, you can retrieve that data with this function.
-This function returns a deep copy of the data, so modifying the return value of this function will not modify the data held in common.

 This function will return **null** if the key has no data associated with it.

 ```javascript
 var originalLanguageText = api.getDataFromCommon('originalLanguage');